 Can General Dentists Extract Wisdom Teeth as Well as an Oral Surgeon?

 Simple answer: it depends. 🙂

 I know some general dentists who are better than many oral surgeons, but that’s pretty rare.
 Oral surgeons get a TON of additional training and education, and they are both prepared and equipped to deal with all possible complications.
-Few general dentists have anywhere close to that level of knowledge or skill, which is why most general dentists prefer to let the surgeons do it.
+That’s why most general dentists prefer to let the surgeons do it.
 I can easy ones it as well as the surgeons whom I recommend, but beyond that, it’s a different story.

 Do You Need Your Wisdom Teeth?

 Remember the article I mentioned at the beginning about a “wisdom tooth scam?”
 C’mon…that article, while based on real facts, makes several ridiculous errors of logic:

 - Just because you don’t “need” your wisdom teeth taken out, doesn’t mean that you “need” to keep them, either.

 - Just because doctors make money when they perform the procedure, does not mean that’s the only reason they doing it.

 - Just because you don’t like the reasons that the American Association of Oral & Maxillofacial Surgeons provides for taking out wisdom, doesn’t mean they’re not valid.